run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit-mpi.md

 --node-type string

->  Allows defining specific Nodes (machines) or group of Nodes on which the workload will run.
+>  Allows defining specific Nodes (machines) or a group of Nodes on which the workload will run.
 To use this feature your administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../Administrator/Researcher-Setup/Limit-a-Workload-to-a-Specific-Node-Group.md)
 > This flag can be used in conjunction with Project-based affinity.
 In this case, the flag is used to refine the list of allowable node groups set in the project.
 For more information see: [Working with Projects](../../Administrator/Admin-User-Interface-Setup/Working-with-Projects.md)

 --processes int